 - Sinus headaches

-Migraine headaches are a bit mysterious, as is their connection to TMJ.
+Migraines are a bit mysterious, as is their connection to TMJ.
 However, we do know that there is a correlation between TMJ and migraines.
 This correlation is likely a causal link because of the association of the trigeminal nerve with migraines.
-Migraine headaches can be triggered by excessive activity in the trigeminal nerve.
+Migraines can be triggered by excessive activity in the trigeminal nerve.
 The trigeminal nerve carries messages to and from the jaw muscles, so it’s possible that excessive activity of the jaw muscles could trigger overstimulation of the trigeminal nerve, leading to a migraine.

 There’s also another proven connection between jaw muscles and migraines.
 Some branches of the trigeminal nerve weave under and around the jaw muscles.
 Excess muscle activity can put pressure on these nerve branches, leading to migraines.
 Surgical trimming of these muscles or the use of BOTOX ® injections to relax the muscle can reduce or eliminate the migraines.
 So TMJ treatment that relaxes jaw muscles can likely reduce migraines.